Blackspo0n/UiPath-Parallel-Background-RE-Framework/README.md

 > You have to set `Framework_OrchestratorQueueName` to a valid queue name.

-#### Transaction Data From BlocklingCollection.
+#### Transaction data from a conurrent queue.
 If `Framework_UseOrchestratorQueue`is set to false the Framework doesnt look into the orchestrator queue.

 The PABARE-Framework invokes *Framework/Transaction/DataStructure/InitTransactionData.xaml*.
-In this file you can initialize the ConcurrentQueue from an datasource your choise.
+In this file you can initialize the ConcurrentQueue from a datasource your choise.
 One entry in the ConcurrentQueue is one TranactionItem.
 Please keep in mind changing the ConcurrentQueue to anything else that isn´t a thread-safe collection can cause unexcepted behavior.

 If you filled the ConcurrentQueue the workers invoke the file *Framework/Transaction/DataStructure/InitTransactionData.xaml*.
 In this file you have to create an QueueItem with the needed ItemInformation.
 Use "Add Transaction Item" activity to do so.